jempe/jempe/README.md

 ### Hi there, I am JC

-I founded a small software development company named **Jempe** and have been working remotely for different companies since 2006.
+I have been working remotely for different companies since 2006.
 My passion for coding started with my first computer, and it has only grown since.
 When I'm not working for clients, I dedicate my time to personal software projects, treating coding as an art form.
 I strive to perfect and polish every creation, though I often wish for more time to refine them further.

 As a full-stack developer, I have focused on **A/B Testing** since 2014, crafting hundreds of experiments for e-commerce websites using tools like VWO, Optimizely, Google Optimize, Google Tag Manager, and Tealium.